. Odile and Antoine, circa 1995

 Natural fibres, expertise and innovation; ça va de soi reinvents knitwear essentials, the most durable, crafted from noble fibres and sold at the fairest prices.
 This philosophy and sustainability promise is born out of a desire to counter excessive consumption and an unyielding refusal to follow the market's models that implies the renewal of their acquisitions twice a year. ça va de soi makes the respect of humans and animals conditions a priority in every part, from creation to production, all the way to the boutiques.

-In recent years, the founders of ça va de soi, Antoine Nasri and Odile Bougain, have taken the time to pass on their unique know-how to young talents and to their children, in what has become a wonderful story of family.
+For a few years, the founders of ça va de soi, Antoine Nasri and Odile Bougain, also take the time to pass on their unique expertises to young talents and to their children, in what has become a wonderful family story.

 1972: Antoine starts a company in the clothing trade with his brothers.